Jxl-s/nn-roblox/README.md

 2. [Reinforcement Learning - Flappy Bird](https://www.roblox.com/games/6920630175/flappy-AI)

 Unfortunately, the parameters for the number classifier are lost, since it was stored on a cloud service which I lost access to.
-Though, it was originally trained only for 5 minutes, and it can be re-trained one day.
+Though, it was originally trained only for 3 minutes on a low-end laptop, and it can be re-trained one day.

 https://github.com/user-attachments/assets/a3360ab6-a50d-4a32-bf87-0ea16619a9fd